 For Epictetus the key to inner well-being is to align what life give us with what we want or, in his language, align our will with the will of the gods, fate, or what life gives us:

 But I have never been hindered in my will, nor compelled when I did not will.
 And how is this possible?
 I have placed my movements toward action in obedience to God [fate].
 Is it His will that I shall have fever?
 It is my will also.
 Is it His will that I should move toward anything?
 It is my will also.
 Is it His will that I should obtain anything?
 It is my wish also.
 Does He not will?
 I do not wish.
 Is it His will that I be put to the rack?
 It is my will then to die; it is my will then to be put to the rack.
 Who, then, is still able to hinder me contrary to my own judgement, or to compel me?
 No more than he can hinder or compel Zeus.
 (The Discourses, Book IV, Chapter 1)

 Epictetus even extended this analysis to feelings of anger or betrayal toward others.
 What others do is external to us; we only have control over our response.
 What others do doesn’t hurt us—unless we let it.
 Suppose someone tells us we are worthless, incompetent, or unlovable.
 Does this hurt us?
 Not unless we let it.
 The words are just sounds in the world.
 Why should they hurt us?
 The wind and the ocean make sounds that don’t hurt us.
-We could let sound of the wind hurt us.
+We could let the sound of the wind hurt us.
 We could say “I’m no good because I’m in the wind’s way!”
 But the wind’s blowing doesn’t make you, in the way, anymore than someone telling you are stupid makes you stupid.
 These things only hurt you if you let them.
 This is what Epictetus taught, and it is one of the most valuable lessons in the history of thought.